jetbrains-academy/javascript-course/Conditional statements/Switch/task.md

     case "c": console.log("c")  // will print "c"
 }
 ```
-`switch` is a pretty specific but very flexible operator.
-You can learn about all the specifics of its use [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/switch).
+The `switch` statement is quite specific but very flexible.
+You can learn about all the details of its use [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/switch).

 ### Task
-You are given a fragment of a program that checks that the day of the week is a weekend.
-Complete the gaps in the `switch` in such a way that
+You are given a fragment of a program that checks whether a given day of the week is a weekend.
+Complete the gaps in the `switch` statement so that:
-- `isWeekend` would be `true` if `dayOfWeek` equals `"Saturday"` or `"Sunday"`
+- `isWeekend` is `true` if `dayOfWeek` equals `"Saturday"` or `"Sunday"`.
-- `isWeekend` would be `false` otherwise
+- `isWeekend` is `false` otherwise.